v-aantsultan/aggregator-resources-downloader/.github/PULL_REQUEST_TEMPLATE.md

-**Description:** Describe in a couple of sentence what this PR adds

 **JIRA:** Link to JIRA ticket

-**Author concerns:** List any concerns about this PR - quick-and-dirty implementations, breaking code coverage, etc

-**Dependencies:** dependencies on other outstanding PRs, issues, etc.

-**Merge deadline:** List merge deadline (if any)
+**Description:**

+Describe in a couple of sentence what this PR adds

 **Merge checklist:**